Celebration of Life Gift Ideas Guide

 Keepsake Boxes

-It’s a special spot to store mementos, letters, or any small treasures that remind someone of their loved one.
-It's both decorative and deeply personal.
+Another symbolic and popular choice for funeral gifts, these boxes can store mementos, letters, or any small treasures that remind someone of their loved one.
+It's a meaningful gift that's both decorative and deeply personal.

 Name a Star